PyDrocsid/cogs/moderation/verification/documentation.md

 # Verification

-This Cog is used to add a Verification System.
+This Cog is used to add a verification system.

 ## add

-With the `add` subcommand you can a Verification Role.
+With the `add` subcommand you can add a verification role.
-You can set `reverse` to `true` then the Role will get removed from the user and not added.
+If you set `reverse` to `true`, the role will be removed from the user instead of added.

 ```css
 .verification [add|a|+] <role> [reverse=False]